Support for Students and Schools Impacted by Coronavirus

 New AP Resources

-Starting August 1, we're introducing a new assessment registration platform for students.
+We've introduced a new assessment registration platform for students.
 They’ll need to complete a simple, five-minute digital activation at the beginning of the school year in order to submit an academic paper.

 Note: The following information and resources are for AP Research teachers at participating AP Capstone™ schools.
 In order to offer AP Research, schools must apply through the AP Program to participate in AP Capstone, and they must first offer AP Seminar.
 In addition, teachers attend mandatory training.
 For more information, visit the AP Capstone Diploma program page.